WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ```

-In this example, the `nonce`, `preferred_username`, `name `and `email` claims are derived from the OIDC core specification and follow the rules prescribed there.
-For example, OIDC specification states the relying party should NOT treat `preferred_username` as a unique identifier; this is also true in the WLCG profile.
+In this example, the `nonce`, `preferred_username`, `name`, and `email` claims are derived from the OIDC core specification and follow the rules prescribed there.
+For example, the OIDC specification states the relying party should NOT treat `preferred_username` as a unique identifier; this is also true in the WLCG profile.

 ### Example Access Token with Groups